 “The light of history shines only sporadically on the 11th century.”
 Andrew Bridgeford, 1066: The Hidden History in the Bayeux Tapestry’.

-England’s lands belonged to King William after 1066 “by right of conquest”.
+England’s lands belonged to King William I after 1066 “by right of conquest”.
 The Conqueror parceled his new lands as feudal baronies subject to tax and “knights service”.
 Their were approximately 200 Barons of England at this time.
 They held half the land of England as such or known as “tenets in chief” to King William and were answerable to the King only.
 The church maintained one quarter of the lands by William.
 The Anglo Saxons retained 5% and tenuously at best.
 William kept all remaining lands of his new Kingdom for himself.

 “England’s political society was built on a complex system of bonds between lords and their vassals, in a hierarchy topped by the King and his barons” – The Plantagenets-Dan Jones, 2012

 Feudal Norman society was divided into three estates: the nobility, clergy and serfs.
 Each had a defined role and obligations.
 The lower nobility often overlapped with the clergy until 1215 when the Lateran Council forbade the clergy to marry, and the previous close association between church and Norman Lords began to ebb.
 The early de Mittons of the 12th century were of this system.
 They ruled locally through the church as rectors and Norman feudal manor lords.
-The manors were the fundamental organizational institution of England.
+The manors were the fundamental basic polictical institution of England.

 Ralph the Red” is the first Lord of Mitton Manor: Aighton, Changley, Bailey, Twistleton and Mearley in present day Lancashire.
-He is the founder of the family de Mitton and the first persona we attribute to that family.
+He is the progenitor of the family de Mitton and the first persona we attribute to that family.
 The name Mitton derives from the Doomsday Book of 1087.
 King William’s Doomsday survey uses a Saxon word “Mitune” to describe this geographic location for tax identification and basic governing organization.

 The Doomsday Book completed in 1086 records the “Mitune” location in Lancashire near the Ribble and Hodder rivers where Great Mitton Hall stands today.
 Other locations are also referred to in the Doomsday book by similar “Mythe” or “Mitune” names are also at confluences of rivers or streams.
 This may be coincidental.